ciros88/authorizer/README.md

 </repositories>
 ```

-see 'mvn-repo' branch for '${version}' values to choose from
+see 'mvn-repo' branch for '${artifact.version}' values to choose from